unioslo/tsd-api-docs/publishing-survey-data.md

 # Publishing survey data

+Use case:
+* collect data with Nettskjema
+* create HTML reports using respondent data
-Use case: collect data with Nettskjema, make reports about the respondents available to a group of people.
+* make the reports available to a group of people
+  * without making them members of the project
+  * using electronic identities which they already have

 ## Overview